Chapter Sixteen: Financial Analysis and the Statement of Cash Flows

 The following drawing is useful in simplifying consideration of how changes in current assets and current liabilities result in reconciliations of net income to operating cash flows.
 Begin by thinking about a reconciling item that is fairly easy to grasp.
 Emerson’s accounts receivable increased on the balance sheet, but the amount of the increase was subtracted in the reconciliation (again, this increase reflects sales not yet collected in cash, and thus the subtracting effect).
 In the drawing below, consider that accounts receivable is a current asset, and it increased.
 This condition relates to the upper left quadrant; hence the increase is shown as “subtracted.”

-Using the accounts receivable analysis as a benchmark, it then becomes logical that all increasing current assets result in subtractions in the reconciliation.
-This relationship is inversed for current liabilities, as shown in the upper right quadrant of the drawing.
-Similarly, these relationships are further inversed for account decreases as shown in the bottom half of the drawing.
-With the drawing it mind, it becomes a simple matter to examine changes in specific current accounts to determine whether they are generally added or subtracted in the reconciliation of net income to cash flows from operating activities.
+With the drawing in mind, it becomes a simple matter that all increasing current assets result in subtractions in the reconciliation.
+This relationship is inverse for current liabilities, as shown in the upper right quadrant of the drawing.
+Similarly, these relationships are inverse for account decreases as shown in the bottom half of the drawing.
+With the drawing in mind, it becomes a simple matter to examine changes in specific current accounts to determine whether they are generally added or subtracted in the reconciliation of net income to cash flows from operating activities.
 Using the Emerson example:

 Although accounting standards encourage the direct approach, most companies actually present an indirect statement of cash flows.
 The indirect approach is so named because the “reconciliation” replaces the direct presentation of the operating cash flows.
 Except for the shaded areas, this statement is identical to the direct approach.
 The first shaded area reflects the substitution of the operating cash flow calculations.
 The second shaded area reflects that the indirect approach must be supplemented with information about cash paid for interest and taxes.